-Description: Engage patients, family, and caregivers in developing a plan of care and prioritizing their goals for action, documented in the electronic health record (EHR) technology.
+Scoring: Medium weighted.
+Description: Engage patients, family, and caregivers in Notes: CMS says that you can use an "electronic plat- developing a plan of care and prioritizing their goals form to systematically capture patient preferences/ for action, documented in the electronic health record value through validated patient experience measure (EHR) technology. instrument."
+16 I

-IA\BE\16: Evidenced-based techniques to promote self-management into usual care promote self-management into usual care, using techniques such as goal setting with structured follow-up, Teach Back, action planning or motivational interviewing.
+IA_BE_16: Evidenced-based techniques to promote self-management into usual care Scoring: Medium weighted.
+Notes: No EHR required.
+Description: Incorporate evidence-based techniques to promote self-management into usual care, using tech- niques such as goal setting with structured follow-up, Teach Back, action planning or motivational interviewing.
+IA_BE_17: Use of tools to assist patient self-management Scoring: Medium weighted.
+Notes: No EHR required.
+Description: Use tools to assist patients in assessing their need for support for self-management (e.g., the Patient Activation Measure or How's My Health).

-Description: Incorporate evidence-based techniques to

-IA\BE\17: Use of tools to assist patient self-management

-Description: Use tools to assist patients in assessing their

-need for support for self-management (e.g., the Patient Activation Measure or How's My Health).